ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Marketing the project
    - D) Closing the project

-3. **Open-Ended**: What is the significance of the project charter in the project initiation phase?

-4. **Open-Ended**: Describe the role of a project manager during the project execution phase.

-5. **True/False**: The project manager has no responsibility for monitoring the project once it has been executed.
+3. **True/False**: The project manager has no responsibility for monitoring the project once it has been executed.

 Would you like additional questions?